DARPA-ASKEM/knowledge-middleware/README.md

 Once the report has been generated, run `poetry run streamlit run tests/Home.py` to run the web interface into the test suite, which will be available at `http://localhost:8501`.

+> Note: if the tests fail, `poetry poe` will exit and not generate a report.
+To work around this, run `pytest --json-report --json-report-file=tests/output/tests.json` then `python tests/report.py` manually.

 ## License

 [Apache License 2.0](LICENSE)